“I put my heart and soul into my work, and have lost my mind in the process.” - Van Gogh

 Join SASS to explore mental health and substance use through song.
 This recital holds up a light to some of the places we as a society often try to ignore.

-The program takes on a journey from Bedlam, and the Romantic portrayal of ‘madness’ in song, to the ecstasy of opium, and the robust and raucous ramblings brought on by drink.
-Interspersed with each song set is a new cycle that takes a more realistic view of mental health and substance use and helps ground us in the reality of this matter which many affects many lives on a daily basis.
+The program takes us on a journey from Bedlam, and the Romantic portrayal of ‘madness’ in song, to the ecstasy of opium, and the robust and raucous ramblings brought on by drink.
+Interspersed with each song set is a new cycle that takes a less romanticized view of mental health and substance use and helps ground us in the reality of this matter which affects many lives on a daily basis.

 We hope you’ll join us.